By Amita Goyal, Partner, Zinnov; Ankit Mishra, Project Lead, Zinnov; Shreya Ghose, Marketing, Zinnov

 It is important to know the key factors that have helped develop India’s robust innovation ecosystem — research investment, education policy, researcher density, publication output, number of patents registered, and the start-up environment.
 These dynamic factors have led to India’s emergence as the third-largest start-up ecosystem across the globe.

+India currently has 100 unicorns and more than 11500 start-ups.
 Furthermore, strong partnerships between tier-1 academic institutions (IIT, NIT, IIsc, etc.) and tech giants (like Bosch, IBM, Accenture, Google, Microsoft, among others) have bolstered AI/ML research.
-For example:

 2. Presence of Global Companies & Work Portfolio distribution